prikhi/KittensAutomate/README.md

 An Automation UI for Kittens Game written in Elm.

-The script is still in it's alpha stages, right now only the current features
+The script is still in early development, right now you can automatically:

-exist:
+* Gather Catnip(fixed at 10 clicks/sec atm)

-* Automatically Gather Catnip(fixed at 10 clicks/sec atm)
+* Build Catnip Fields, Huts, & Barns(when resources >= 90% of max)
-* Automatically Build Catnip Fields, Huts, & Barns(when resources >= 90% of max)
+* Refine Catnip into Wood
-* Automatically Refine Catnip into Wood
+* Observe Astronomical Events
-* Automatically Observe Astronomical Events
+* Send Your Hunters when at Max Catpower
-* Automatically Send Your Hunters when at Max Catpower
+* Praise the Sun when at Max Faith

 TODO: